kubevault/kubevault/docs/guides/secret-engines/mysql/csi-driver.md

     export K8s_PORT=6443
     ```

-    Now, we can enable the Kubernetes authentication backend and create a Vault named role that is attached to this service account.
+    Now, we can enable the Kubernetes authentication back-end and create a Vault named role that is attached to this service account.
 Run:

     ```console
     $ vault auth enable kubernetes